rremple/intervalidus/readme.md

 But if you have your own type with these properties, you can certainly give an implementation of the type class for that type and use it in the definition of one-, two-, or three-dimensional intervals.
-For example, these intervals use colors instead of dates or numbers:
+For example, these intervals use colors (a discrete spectrum ordered by frequency) instead of dates or numbers:
 ```scala
 import intervalidus.DiscreteInterval1D.*
 import intervalidus.immutable.DataIn1D